TaitoUnited/full-stack-template/README.md

 ## Responsibilities

-> Billing and control of 3rd party services, etc.
+> Hosting, billing and control of 3rd party services, certificates, etc.

 ## Recurring issues and solutions

 See trouble.txt or run `taito --trouble`.

-## Notes

-> Misc notes
+## Miscellaneous notes

 ## Conventions